 Using Zubtitle to auto-subtitle your videos can save you time and money (plus, it frees you from the frustration of complicated software).
 You can burn your captions directly into widescreen, square, and vertical videos.
 Plus, you have the option to download .TXT and .SRT transcription files.

 Another great captioning service is Quicc, a tool built for content creators looking to up their captioning game.
 Quicc’s features include branded captions, SRT file creation, and more.
 When you sign up for a new account, you can get 5 minutes of captioning for free!

 Kapwing is a collaborative platform and editor for videos, GIFs, and images.
 Their tools include a video maker, a meme generator, a subtitler, and more.
 Kapwing has both a free and paid version that you can check out.

 If you’re uploading your videos directly to YouTube, you can save yourself some time by using the platform’s native speech recognition technology to generate subtitles automatically.
-Once YouTube has automatically generated subtitles for your video, all you have to do is proofread the captions for spelling, grammar and punctuation.
+Once YouTube has automatically generated subtitles for your video, all you have to do is proofread the captions for spelling, grammar, and punctuation.

 Much like YouTube’s automatic caption feature, Facebook allows you to add subtitles anytime you natively upload a video to the social media platform.
-The plus side is that you don’t have to use a separate software to edit your video before uploading to Facebook.
+The plus side is that you don’t have to use separate software to edit your video before uploading it to Facebook.
 The downside is that Facebook’s auto-subtitle generator isn’t the most reliable, so you’ll probably spend more time reading through carefully and making necessary edits.

 Try out some of the tools above and let us know which one you like best in the comments!